kumu/docs/guides/views-advanced.md

 ### Preset Focus

 Focus is a powerful feature that let's you hone in on certain portions of your map.
-Instead of only being able to activate a focus by clicking and holding on the map, we support the ability to include a focus within any perspective.
+Instead of only being able to activate a focus by clicking and holding on the map, we support the ability to include a focus within any view.

 ```
 @settings {